 - In a small saucepan, sprinkle gelatin over 1/4 cup cream; let stand for 1 minute.
 Heat over low heat, stirring until gelatin is completely dissolved.
 Remove from the heat; cool to room temperature.

 - In a large bowl, beat gelatin mixture and remaining cream until it begins to thicken.
-Add Nutella; beat until stiff peaks form.
+Add hazelnut spread; beat until stiff peaks form.

 - Place bottom cake layer on a cutting board; spread with whipped cream mixture.
 Top with remaining cake layer.